 Contact The Law Offices of Bryan R. Kazarian Today

 If you are under investigation for a crime, the skilled legal team at The Law Offices of Bryan R. Kazarian can help.
-Whether the police simply asked you a few questions, or you were arrested and named as a suspect, you have rights.
-Our highly knowledgeable attorneys have extensive experience in all areas of criminal law, and we have been protecting the rights of individuals charged with crimes for more than 16 years.
+With over 17 years of experience in criminal justice, our attorneys have the knowledge and experience to protect your rights.
 If you are a suspect in a criminal investigation, don’t go it alone.
-Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a free and confidential consultation about your case.
+Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.

 EXPERIENCED.
 AGGRESSIVE.
 CAPABLE.